Professor

 How well do I need to know my professor to ask for a letter of recommendation?

-Asked by Rj about 12 years ago
+Asked by Rj over 12 years ago

 Most professors will say yes regardless.
 We all have a standard recommendation letter we use and then try to personalize it.
 A better review will come from a professor who knows you.